ysngwn/cpe_automatize/README.md

 ## Balanço

-Gerar automaticamente o balanço do mês a partir do arquivo csv do extrato do Cota enviado pelo email
+Gerar automaticamente o balanço do mês a partir do arquivo csv do extrato do Cora enviado pelo email